 We know to best defend ourselves and our loved ones we must be ready, equipped and know what to do if necessary.
 Winning and surviving is about having the edge in the fight, whether that is in time, equipment, skill, and perhaps even in luck.
 Carrying your gun with a round in the chamber can give you the edge.

 What an interesting topic this is.
 Take a moment and view the video first.
 Then read below.

 Subscribe to our YouTube channel

 We need to give ourselves the edge to win.
 As discussed in the video, there is no doubt that not having a round in the chamber can put us at a great disadvantage and at additional risk.
 So why then is having a round in the chamber something we hesitate to do?
 We, after all, carry a gun to be able to defend ourselves so naturally, we don’t want to put ourselves at greater risk, so why do so many choose to do exactly that?

 We do so because of fear.
 We fear having a negligent discharge and someone getting hurt.

-This is a good thing to not have happen, so being concerned is natural and healthy.
+This is a good thing to not have happened, so being concerned is natural and healthy.
 It is only responsible for us to do everything we can to prevent it from happening.
-But fear can also cause us to make decisions and choices without fully understanding the issue and the ramifications.
-We then make emotional decisions and not ones based on complete accurate information and perhaps ones that are not in our best interests.
+But fear can also cause us to make decisions and choices without fully understanding the issue and its ramifications.
+We then make emotional decisions and not ones based on completely accurate information and perhaps ones that are not in our best interests.

 It’s About Confidence